 Chemical attack on fuel particles and on the graphite core structure can result from air or water ingress into the primary system.
-During normal operations and during some anticipated operational occurrences (AOOs) and accident sequences, contaminants are managed at the parts per million level by the HPS, which purifies a side stream from the primary system.
+During normal operations and during some anticipated events (AEs) and accident sequences, contaminants are managed at the parts per million level by the HPS, which purifies a side stream from the primary system.

 The likelihood of water entering the primary system is limited by the absence of high pressure and high energy sources of water in proximity to the primary system with the exception of the steam generator (SG).
 Under normal operating conditions, all other water coolers and heat exchangers operate at lower pressures than the pressure of the helium with which they exchange heat.
 Nevertheless, in the event of a tube leak in the higher pressure SG, the leak would be detected either by moisture monitors or by high primary coolant pressure.
 Either signal results in isolation of the SG to limit the amount of water ingress to the reactor.
 In addition the moisture monitor signal or reactor operator dumps the remaining SG inventory to water tanks to limit the primary system pressure rise, graphite-steam oxidation, and the moisture cleanup time.
+AC power is not required for either of these functions.
 Core cooling can still be provided by the shutdown cooling system, and would limit the potential for chemical attack by lowering the graphite and fuel temperatures.
 If core cooling is not available, the potential of water or steam transport to the core would still be limited because the subcooled feedwater in the SG will not flash to steam unless the primary coolant helium pressure is below the water saturation pressure.
 If steam is generated and transported to the core, the reaction of steam and graphite is slow and endothermic and therefore is not self-sustaining.
 Exposure to moisture does not affect fuel particles, except for the very small fraction with defective coating layers.
 Moisture ingress does not cause additional particle failures in and of itself.
-Radionuclide release from defective particles would increase because of hydrolysis of fuel kernels, which temporarily increases radionuclide release, but overall radionuclide retention is adequately maintained to meet requirements [SWEC 1992].
+Radionuclide release from defective particles would increase because of hydrolysis of fuel kernels, which temporarily increases radionuclide release, but overall radionuclide retention is adequately maintained to meet the TLRC and design objectives discussed in Section 3 of this paper (DOE 1992).

 The likelihood of a breach of the HPB, such that air ingress becomes a concern, is limited by the high quality associated with the pressure vessels and the limited size of penetrations.
 In the event of a breach, primary helium coolant would leak out until the inside and outside pressures equilibrate.
 Most notably, the high pressure helium would act to expel the reactor building air out the vent.
 Then, the ingress rate of the helium-air gas mixture would be small, as the gas mixture tries to enter the breach primarily by natural circulation and diffusion at the same time as helium coolant, which it is displacing, tries to exit through the same hole.
-Large gas mixture ingress rates would require an implausible scenario of breach of an ASME Code Section III vessel to set up an effective circulation path.
+Large gas mixture ingress rates would require an implausible scenario of breach of an American Society of Mechanical Engineers (ASME) Code Section III vessel to set up an effective circulation path.
 However, even in that circumstance, the gas mixture flow would be restricted by the flow resistance characteristics in the core (e.g., high cooling channel length-to-diameter ratio, pebble bed flow resistance).

-In contrast to coal and charcoal, graphite is a highly structured, highly dense, and very pure form of carbon.
+In contrast to coal and charcoal, nuclear grade graphite is a highly structured, highly dense, and very pure form of carbon that is highly resistant to oxidation.
 The properties of coal and charcoal that allow for self-sustained combustion include the following: